pivotal/TPC-DS/README.md

 - `MULTI_USER_COUNT`: default `2`.
   It's also usually referred as `CU`, i.e. concurrent user.
   It controls how many concurrent streams to run during the throughput run.
+- `RNGSEED`: default `1`.
+  This will generate deterministic data and queries, to reduce variance between runs due to data and query variations.
+  Change this value to generate a different distribution to avoid over-tuning for a specific distribution.
 - `HEAP_ONLY`: default `false`.
   When `false`, the benchmark will run with `append-optimized` table storage type.
   When `true`, the benchmark will run with heap table storage type.